nritholtz/vagrant_ubuntu_cucumber/README.md

 You may need to [enable virtualization](http://www.sysprobs.com/disable-enable-virtualization-technology-bios) manually.

+For Windows users, you may want to set your environment variables so that both VirtualBox and Vagrant point to a specific mapped drive, otherwise it defaults to your Windows registry's default HOME directory.
+To do so, assuming we want it in the C drive, run the follow commands in command line:

+    set VAGRANT_HOME="C:\.vagrant.d"
+    set VBOX_USER_HOME="C:\.VirtualBox"
+    REG ADD HKCU\Environment /v VAGRANT_HOME /t REG_SZ /d "C:\.vagrant.d"
+    REG ADD HKCU\Environment /v VBOX_USER_HOME /t REG_SZ /d "C:\.VirtualBox"
+    "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" setproperty machinefolder "C:\VirtualBox VMs\"

 ###Using The Template
 1) Clone this repo from command line/terminal `git clone https://github.com/nritholtz/vagrant_ubuntu_cucumber.git`